-The evaluation method is generally Ordinary Kriging with mining block sizes ranging from 10 x 10 metres to 100 x 100 metres to 250 x 250 metres in the plan view.
+The evaluation method is generally Ordinary Kriging with mining block sizes ranging from 10×10 metres to 100×100 metres to 250×250 metres in the plan view.
 The blocks vary in thickness from 2.5 to 10 metres.
-The evaluation process is fully computerised, generally utilising the Datamine software package.
+The evaluation process is fully computerised, generally utilising the Studio 3 software package.